 Musculoskeletal System Research

-Musculoskeletal system research in Dr. Kaufman's Motion Analysis Laboratory has seven focus areas:
+Musculoskeletal system research in Dr. Kaufman's Motion Analysis Laboratory has several focus areas:

 Prospective trial comparing functional outcomes after kinematic alignment and mechanical alignment in total knee arthroplasty

 The Motion Analysis Lab research team is comparing function and subjective outcomes of two different total knee arthroplasty alignment methods: kinematic and mechanical.

 The lab hypothesizes that performing total knee arthroplasty using kinematic alignment has superior outcomes when compared with the classic mechanical alignment for total knee replacement.